-NeoMed Management is an international venture capital investment firm, exclusively focused on the healthcare industry.
-Founded in 1997, NeoMed has established five funds to date.
-NeoMed invests in emerging companies with outstanding growth prospects.
-These companies are developing innovative and proprietary medical products that address substantial market opportunities in the pharmaceutical, medical device and diagnostics industries.
-NeoMed has a multi-stage investment approach and invests at all stages of development from start-up to later stage growth financings.
-Since inception, NeoMed has successfully invested in more than 30 companies in Europe, including Scandinavia, Switzerland, Germany and the UK, and in North America.
-From offices in Norway and Switzerland, NeoMed’s experienced investment team works closely with its entrepreneurs and a broader industry network to support the growth of its portfolio companies.
-NeoMed is currently focusing on NeoMed Innovation IV L.P. and NeoMed Innovation V L.P.
+NeoMed Management is an international venture capital firm founded in 1997 and based in Oslo, Norway.
+The firm specializes in the healthcare sector, focusing on investments in pharmaceutical, medical device, and diagnostics companies.
+NeoMed targets emerging companies with strong growth potential that are developing innovative medical products to address significant market needs.
+With a multi-stage investment approach, the firm invests at various stages of development, from start-ups to later-stage growth financings.
+NeoMed has successfully invested in over 30 companies primarily in Europe, including regions such as Scandinavia, Switzerland, Germany, and the UK, as well as selectively in North America.
+The experienced investment team at NeoMed collaborates closely with entrepreneurs and leverages a broad industry network to foster the growth of its portfolio companies.

 JenaValve Technology